mabruzzo/pairstat/docs/source/Usage.rst

    * - ``"mean"``
      - ``[("mean", {})]``
      - Computes the number of pairs and the mean.
-       When used with :py:func:`~pyvsf.vsf_props` function, the ``"mean"`` result correspond to the 1st order structure function.
+       When used with :py:func:`~pairstat.vsf_props` function, the ``"mean"`` result correspond to the 1st order structure function.
-       When used with :py:func:`~pyvsf.twopoint_correlation` function, the ``"mean"`` result correspond is usually the quantity that you are interested in.
+       When used with :py:func:`~pairstat.twopoint_correlation` function, the ``"mean"`` result correspond is usually the quantity that you are interested in.
    * - ``"variance"``
      - ``[("variances", {})]``
      - Computes the number of pairs, the mean, and the variance.